gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 For custom feature requirements, there are two main component classes in the general structure of a custom feature:
-- \ref gz::physics::Entity "Entity" corresponds to the "proxy object" that the \ref gz::physics::Feature "Feature" is implemented.
+- \ref gz::physics::Entity "Entity" corresponds to the "proxy object" where the \ref gz::physics::Feature "Feature" is implemented.
 These are the most common "proxy objects" that are inherited from `Entity` class:
   - \ref gz::physics::Feature::Engine "Engine": Placeholder class for the